-Taxable capital: If your CCPC’s taxable capital for federal tax purposes in 2021 exceeds $10 million, together with all associated companies, it will start losing access to the small business deduction and the enhanced 35% SR&ED ITC rate in 2022.
-Monitor your taxable capital and discuss with us ways to reduce taxable capital before your company’s year-end.
+Taxable capital: If your CCPC’s taxable capital for federal tax purposes in 2022 exceeds $10 million, together with all associated companies, it will start losing access to the small business deduction and the enhanced 35% SR&ED ITC rate in 2023 (with access lost entirely once taxable capital exceeds $15 million, or for tax years beginning after April 6, 2022, $50 million).
+Monitor your taxable capital and discuss with us for ways to reduce taxable capital before your company’s year end.

 Create a company stock options plan: To potentially obtain a 50% income deduction (note the new restrictions to $200,000 is for public companies only, not impacting CCPC).

-Lifetime capital gains exemption (LCGE): Structure the business so that corporate shares become or remain eligible for the $892,218 (indexed) lifetime capital gains exemption (LCGE), which is available to all individuals.
-Discuss with a tax specialist the complexities, including estate freeze and intergenerational transfers.
+Lifetime capital gains exemption (LCGE): Structure the business so that corporate shares become or remain eligible for the $913,630 (indexed) lifetime capital gains exemption (LCGE), which is available to all individuals.
+Discuss with a tax specialist for the complexities, including estate freeze and intergenerational transfers.

-PSB Issue: Be mindful of personal services business (PSB), the tax rate is at 44.5% in 2019.
+PSB Issue: Be mindful of personal services business (PSB), tax rate is at 44.5% in 2022.
 See our website: https://www.impactcpas.ca/post/tax-implications-for-employee-vs-self-employed and discuss with us.

 CEWS audit: Ensure adequate documentation in preparation for a potential CRA audit.